Bob Kelso: Profile

 In "My Finale", Kelso decides to become a part-time doctor again and leave Sacred Heart for good.
 After stealing his favorite table from Coffeebucks, he gives J.D. a "proper" good-bye (a handshake) and drives off.
 The entire staff waves good-bye to Kelso from the hospital's windows before he leaves.
 One year later, Kelso is still working as a part-time doctor but has now returned to the new Sacred Heart Hospital where he teaches some classes alongside J.D., Turk and Dr. Cox.
+Kelso does not appear in Season 10, but a wing of the hospital has been named in his honor and his painting still hangs on the wall, showing that he is fondly remembered by his former colleagues.

 Character evolution

 Kelso has a well-hidden compassion for all his patients, his coworkers, and even his employees.
 He has claimed in the past to be indifferent to the fact that so many people dislike him, but Cox has noted that deep down Kelso does not like to be thought of as the most hated person in the hospital.
 In one episode, Kelso reveals that he has always known that his subordinates find ways to treat uninsured people, but pretends not to know to keep the system running and to benefit a friend, Maggie Kent, who has a foot injury.
 In another, he gives a man without insurance a free stay at the hospital because he finds the man's eight-year-old child to be particularly affable and cannot bring himself to doom the boy's father to certain death right before Christmas, considering it to be his finest moment in medicine.
 However, when he gives instructions over the phone to keep the uninsured father in the hospital, the person on the other end is skeptical that it really is Kelso speaking.
 He also sacrifices his own standing with the hospital staff for the good of his patients.
 For example, when the admission of Iraq War veteran Private Brian Dancer sparks political debate with the staff of Sacred Heart to the point that his health is endangered, Kelso removes the employee discount at the hospital's coffee shop (with the exception of himself) in order to unite the staff once more by giving them someone to hate.
 Kelso is also shown having to make hard choices that take an emotional toll on him.
 In one episode he chooses to treat a rich patient at the expense of a poor one, with both having identical symptoms.
 The poor man dies while the rich man lives, and donates enough money to re-open a pre-natal care program which had to be closed due to budget constraints.
 However, the decision to allow the poor man to die is shown to affect Kelso to the point that he is visibly saddened when he goes home, though he makes sure to hide this fact from the other employees.